swails/vim-setup/README.md

 #### YouCompleteMe

 YouCompleteMe is more complicated to install.
-It requires Python 2.6 and several other prerequisites.
+It requires Python 2.6 or 2.7 and several other prerequisites.
 [Have a look at the installation instructions](https://github.com/Valloric/YouCompleteMe#installation).
 YouCompleteMe uses git submodules, so we need to download those as well.
 I will